agda/agda/doc/user-manual/language/runtime-irrelevance.lagda.rst

 The type checker enters compile-time mode when

 - checking a type, i.e. when moving to the right of a ``:``,
-- checking erased arguments to a constructor or function, or
+- checking erased arguments to a constructor or function,
+- checking the body of an erased definition, or
-- checking the body of an erased definition
+- checking the body of a clause that matches on an erased constructor.

 Note that the type checker does not enter compile-time mode based on the type a term is checked against.
 In particular checking a term against ``Set`` does not trigger compile-time mode.